Living-Donor Kidney Transplant Patient Story: Meet Randy Martini

 “The doctors, nurses, and staff at UPMC are very caring and compassionate, and they work hard to achieve the best possible outcome for you,” he says.
 “I’ve been able to get back to work, continue working out, and even get in a few rounds of golf.”

-Randy’s treatment and results may not be representative of all similar cases.
+Randy’s and Nick's treatment and results may not be representative of all similar cases.